Meet the Team

 -

-Executive DirectorSarah Rosadini is the Executive Director of for the National Network of Child Psychiatry Access Programs (NNCPAP), she formerly served as the Program Administrator from 2020-2024.
+Executive DirectorSarah Rosadini (she/her) is the Executive Director of the National Network of Child Psychiatry Access Programs (NNCPAP) in a part-time role.
+She formerly served as the Program Administrator from 2020-2024.
 During this time the Network rapidly expanded in membership size and technical assistance offerings.
 She manages member engagement, promoting collaboration between existing and emerging access programs.
 She oversees community partnerships and the nonprofit operations.
+Sarah has previously worked with the Massachusetts Child Psychiatry Access Program (MCPAP), the founding CPAP program, as well as the perinatal program, MCPAP for Moms.
+Sarah is passionate about expanding mental health access at both a clinical and systems levels.
+When not dedicating her time to the network, she provides direct clinical services as an integrated clinician at a community health center in Boston.
+She received her dual-master’s degree (MSW/MBA) from Boston College and bachelors degree in psychology from Connecticut College.

 Our Partners